Lake Sevan: Etymology

-The Turkic name Gokcha or Gökche, which means "blue lake' appeared in Russian and British sources from the 19th century on.
+The Turkic name Gokcha or Gökche, which means "blue lake" was also used in Russian and British sources from the 17th to early 20th centuries.

 Significance

 Cultural

 Along with Lake Van and Lake Urmia, Sevan is considered one of the three great "seas" of historic Armenia.
 It is the only one within the boundaries of present-day Republic of Armenia, while the other two are located in Turkey and Iran, respectively.
 Lake Sevan is considered the "jewel" of Armenia and is "recognized as a national treasure" in the country.
 The 2001 Law on Lake Sevan defines the lake as "a strategic ecosystem valuable for its environmental, economical, social, scientific, cultural, aesthetic, medical, climatic, recreational, and spiritual value."

-Chardin in 1673 noted the "extraordinary sweetness of the Water", the "small Island in the middle of it; where stands a Monastery built about 600 years ago, of which the Prior is an Archbishop", and "nine sorts of fish which are there taken; the fairest trouts and carps which are eaten at Erivan being caught in this Lake".
+Chardin in 1673 noted the "extraordinary sweetness of the water", the "small Island in the middle of it; where stands a Monastery built about 600 years ago, of which the Prior is an Archbishop", and "nine sorts of fish which are there taken; the fairest trouts and carps which are eaten at Erivan being caught in this Lake".